hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ## Motivation

-The benefits of cryptographically secured at a core (or close to core level) royalty pipeline for DSAs should be self-evident.
+The benefits of cryptographically secured at a core (or close to core level) royalty pipeline for DSAs(Digitally Scarce Asset) should be self-evident.

 ## Rationale